robik/dini/readme.md

 }
 ```

-You can also set INI variables, before parsing:
+You can also set INI variables before parsing:

 ```D
 import std.stdio, std.path;